 A speakers bureau can be a meaningful and empowering experience for you in addition to being a useful form of community service.
-The speakers bureau is designed to provide a personal perspective on what it means to be a lgbt person in contemporary American society.
-Despite the fact that it seems almost impossible not to be exposed to lgbt issues in today’s world, the continued prevalence of media stereotypes and the fact that many heterosexuals still may not know, or know they know, a lgbt person results in a continuation of fear, confusion and misinformation regarding lgbt people.
+The speakers bureau is designed to provide a personal perspective on what it means to be an LGBT person in contemporary American society.
+Despite the fact that it seems almost impossible not to be exposed to LGBT issues in today’s world, the continued prevalence of media stereotypes and the fact that many heterosexuals still may not know, or know they know, an LGBT person results in a continuation of fear, confusion, and misinformation regarding LGBT people.
 Speakers Bureau panels can be held in a variety of settings, including residence halls, classes, student organization meetings, fraternity or sorority houses.

 Goals of the Speakers Bureau

 - To provide accurate information to contradict heterosexist myths and stereotype;